libraryofcelsus/Aetherius_AI_Assistant/readme.md

 11. Create a Index on pinecone.io titled: "aetherius" with 768 dimensions and cosine as the metric.
 I usually do a P1 instance.
 (Use 1536 dimensions for Open Ai embeddings.)

-12. Copy Api key for that Index and paste it in key_pinecone.txt
+12. Copy Api key for that Index and paste it in key_pinecone.txt  (If using Qdrant copy their Api key and Url instead of Pinecone.)

 13. Copy the Pinecone Environment and paste it in key_pinecone_env.txt